Women Community

 Sewing Group

-Upon completion of the program, the women have the opportunity to become self-employed as individuals.
+After completing the program, the women have the opportunity to become self-employed as individuals.
 At the same time, they are encouraged to form groups and build businesses together.
 This is based on the strength of communities: groups are more resilient to challenges and can better overcome obstacles through teamwork, cooperation, and collective effort.

 These groups continue to be supported by Elizabeth, who visits them once a week to answer questions and provide guidance and support.
-This ensures that the women not only get off to a successful start but also benefit in the long term from a stable foundation built on collaboration and ongoing support.
+This ensures that the women not only get off to a successful start but also benefit in the long term from a stable foundation built on collaboration and ongoing mentorship.

 Kuku Group

-The aim is to expand and develop the women's business on a stable foundation, to cover ongoing costs through the sale of animals and eggs, and at the same time to generate an income that allows the women to cover their own living expenses.
+The aim is to expand and develop the women's business on a stable foundation, to cover ongoing costs through the sale of animals and eggs, and at the same time to generate an income that enables the women to cover their own living expenses.

 Shanga Group